Last Updated on April 26, 2022 by Rei Garnet

 Risk of overfeeding yogurt to rabbits.

-Here are some of the risks associated when you feed your rabbits large amounts of yogurt :
+Here are some of the risks associated with feeding your rabbits large amounts of yogurt:

-Gastrointestinal stasis is also possible when a rabbit is fed large amounts of yogurt, which are sugar.
+Gastrointestinal stasis is also possible when a rabbit is fed large amounts of yogurt, which is sugar.

 The signs of GI stasis are: